elegantapp/pwa-workshop-angular-firebase/README.md

 In order to simulate an app update, follow the instructions below;

+* Serve the app with running `npm run server`.
+* Open your app by navigating to `http://127.0.0.1:8080`.
 * Make sure that `Update on reload` option at Application -> Service Worker panel in Chrome's Web Inspector, is not selected.
 * Simulate an app update by modifying `ngsw-config.json` file.
 Increase the version in app data and add a change log message.